ahurtadoc/php-login/README.md

 Hi there!

-This is a practical CRUD with PHP and MySql
+This is a practical Task Application with PHP and MySql